Skip to main content

 How Re-entry Works

-A customer enters a flow when they meet the entry conditions you define.
+A shopper enters a flow when they meet the entry conditions you define.
 If re-entry is enabled, they may enter the flow again later if they meet those conditions again.

-This is useful when flows are based on behaviors that naturally repeat, such as purchases, engagement activity, loyalty interactions, or other customer actions.
+This is useful when flows are based on behaviors that naturally repeat, such as purchases, engagement activity, loyalty interactions, or other shopper actions.

 When Re-entry Settings Are Available

-Re-entry is only available when the first step of a flow includes at least one behavioral or time-based trait that limits when customers qualify for entry.
+Re-entry is only available when the first step of a flow includes at least one behavioral or time-based trait that limits when shoppers qualify for entry.

 When available, Re-entry settings are located under (...) > Edit Details: